ronitonit/WeatherExecrise/README.md

 The app consists of three main parts

 ## City Information section

 - Name of the city and the description of current weather is shown
 - User can change the temperature between Celsius and Fahrenheit

 ## Slider showing Daily forecast

 - Each card in the slider is a day.
 - The card shows, Average temperature for the whole day, the date and other relevant information
 - User can Click on the card to load the details view in the bar chart section

 ## BarChart section

 - Each bar is a representation of 3 hours.
 - The bar is shown from the current time frame.
 - The bar also shows temp for that time period and weather icon

+## - Plugins used

+- ESLint
+- Prettier - Javascript React
+- Redux devTools

 ## Possible upgrades

 - Automatic location tracker
 - Responsive implementation
 - unit testing.